100 Film Favorites – #33: Doctor Dolittle

 Matthew takes his young friend Tommy to meet Dolittle (Rex Harrison), and we learn the good Doctor’s backstory: He was once a practicing physician, treating human patients.
 However, these patients took exception to the veritable menagerie of animals that Dolittle kept in his home, and his practice began steadily declining.
 This suited the Doctor just fine, as he likewise grew more and more misanthropic, preferring the company of animals to that of people.
 Dolittle was saved from becoming a run-of-the-mill crazy cat person when his pet parrot Polynesia remarked that animals are capable of talking to one another, with each species conversing in a distinct language.
 Dolittle re-dedicated his life to learning every animal language he could.
 Over the years, he has amassed a repertoire of some 497 such languages (with Matthew proposing they have a party when he reaches 500).

-Among Dolittle’s human detractors is General Bellows, an aristocrat who declares the Doctor a horse-thief after Bellows’ horse seeks Dolittle’s aid for its “nearsightedness.”
-Bellows’ distaste for the Doctor is initially shared by his niece, Emma, who comes to Dolittle’s home to give him what-for.
+Among Dolittle’s human detractors is General Bellowes, an aristocrat who declares the Doctor a horse-thief after Bellowes’ horse seeks Dolittle’s aid for its “nearsightedness.”
+Bellowes’ distaste for the Doctor is initially shared by his niece, Emma, who comes to Dolittle’s home to give him what-for.
 Matthew is smitten with Emma, whom he nicknames “Fred” for her feisty, “masculine” spirit.

 Doctor Dolittle’s dream is to one day travel the world in search of the legendary “Great Pink Sea Snail.”
 Unfortunately, accepting payment from his animal patients in the form of “whatever they happen to have” hasn’t left the Doctor with an abundance of capital.
 Luckily, a mysterious acquaintance sends Dolittle a generous gift: a pushmi-pullyu, an extraordinarily rare creature closely resembling a two-headed llama (with one head at each end).